caleb-freitas/stock-checker/checker/readme.md

 - Add PostgreSQL credentials on [.example.env](./.example.env) and rename it to `.env`

-- Run `docker-compose up` to start the application
+- Run `docker-compose up` to start the checker service

 - Wait for the following log message: